casadoj/mekong_usecase/_sources/docs/0_general_setup.md

 ***Figure 4**.
-Leaf Area Index maps.
+Leaf Area Index maps for different land covers.
 The maps on top show the mean annual LAI, whereas the lineplot at the bottom the evolution over time of the mean catchment LAI.*

 > Check this [link](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_leaf-area-index/) for more info about the use of LAI maps in LISFLOOD.

 **Transient water use**

 In this use case, we have decided to model the change in water use along the study period.
-The following plot shows how the water use is distributed spatially across the catchment and how it evolves over time.
+The following plot shows how the water use is distributed spatially across the catchment and its evolution over time.

 ```python